Kiwi156/SpeakingClock/README.md

 I also practised committing and pushing my code to Git Hub.
 This helped me get used to running basic commands from the terminal to do version control.

 Working through a refactor cycle with a Coach from the Expansion programme helped to improve this code.
 As part of the refactor a Java Switch Statement was used to select the Hour or Minutes time in conversational format.

-A Java if..else statement was used for when the minutes time was closer to the next hour.
+I used a Java if..else statement to tell the time relative to the hour that was closer.
+First I wrote the test including an assertion and ran the test that failed and then I implemented the code.
+Then I re-ran the test so that it went green and checked that all of the other tests still passed.